 Many candidates make a big mistake when they forget to dress their bottom half during a video interview process.
 For one, it’s been notoriously known that interviewers may ask candidates to stand up during a video call, and you don’t want to be caught out in your PJs now, do you?

 Not only that but dressing in a power suit or dress can help boost your confidence and increase your chances of success.
-According to SUCCESS, wearing a red dress won’t only increase your confidence levels but will give others the impression that you are self-assured and assertive, too.
+According to SUCCESS, wearing a red dress won’t only increase your confidence levels but give others the impression that you’re self-assured and assertive, too.

 5. Wear makeup to highlight your features